Review and road test of the Toyota Yaris

 Market and Model

-Expect pricing to be much as before, which means you'll be looking at prices up towards £20,000.
+Expect pricing to be much as before, which means you'll be looking at prices starting from around £21,000.
+There's a choice of 'Icon', 'Design', 'GR Sport' and 'Excel' trim levels.
 Most models will get features like dual-zone air conditioning, rear privacy glass, push-button start, automatic headlights and wipers, cruise control and auto-folding mirrors.
 Plus leather steering wheel trim, air conditioning and a smartphone-mirroring-compatible multimedia system.

 Safety was a design priority: Toyota says that this fourth generation Yaris was designed to be the world's safest compact car, featuring significant advances in both active and passive safety systems.
 Standard advanced driver assistance systems include full speed-range intelligent adaptive cruise control and lane trace assist.
-In addition to these systems, the new Yaris has been developed to provide the best possible occupant protection, in line with stricter testing standards that will be applied in 2020.
-For example, to provide protection in the event of a side impact, the Yaris is the first car in its segment to be fitted with a centre airbag.
+In addition to these systems, the new Yaris has been developed to provide the best possible occupant protection, in line with the stricter testing standards now applied.
+For example, to provide protection in the event of a side impact, the Yaris was the first car in its segment to be fitted with a centre airbag.

 Cost of Ownership

 The Yaris' residual values have always held up better than a Fiesta and a lot better than a Corsa and will stack up even more competitively now that the efficiency of this latest model has been improved.
-It'll help that the new hybrid engine is 20% lighter this time round, contributing to an overall weight saving of around 20kgs.
+It'll help that the car's redesigned hybrid engine is 20% lighter this time round, contributing to an overall weight saving of around 20kgs.
 And that a lithium-ion battery pack replaces the old model nickel hydride cells, meaning that more zero-emission all-electric progress should be possible.
-Toyota is talking of a CO2 figure as low as 86g/km.
-And a WLTP combined cycle fuel reading of 76.3mpg.
+Toyota quotes a CO2 figure as low as 92g/km.
+And a WLTP combined cycle fuel reading of up to 68.8mpg.

 The Yaris is covered by a five-year, 100,000-mile warranty and buyers also get five years of pan-European roadside breakdown assistance, a three year paint warranty and twelve years of anti-perforation cover.
 And extended warranty can be bought at extra price as part of a package that includes free MOTs and extended roadside assistance cover.
 There's a dedicated 'MyT' app that allows you to book a service online using your 'phone.
 And Toyota has a 'Fixed Price Servicing' plan, so you'll know in advance exactly how much any work will cost before you check into a dealer.